 I had taken vitamins off and on my whole life from CVS and Walgreens, but I never really saw a difference.

-Liz: Aye.
-Because there is no regulation on supplements and little research, it’s hard to know what’s legitimate.
+Liz: That makes sense.
+Because there is no regulation on supplements and little research, it’s really hard to know what’s legitimate.

 True.
 Unlike other supplements which had gone in the trash, I kept taking these because they worked for me.